Working with the Arranger

 The Arranger is the big area located in the upper part of the Maschine window, right under the Header.

-The Maschine Arranger has two different views: Ideas view and Song view which are also reflected on your controller.
+The Maschine Arranger has two different views: Ideas view and Song view, which are also reflected on your controller.
 Each view has a specific purpose in the workflow of creating a song, but essentially they represent the same content.
 The Ideas view allows you to experiment with your musical ideas without being tied to a timeline or any kind of arrangement.
 Here you can create Patterns for each Group and combine them into a Scene.
+Alternatively, the Song view allows you to structure your song by allowing you to assign the Scenes you created in the Ideas view to Sections on the Timeline, and move them around to quickly create a larger musical structure.

-Arranger Basics
+Arranger basics

 The Arranger has two different views: Ideas view and Song view.
 Each view has a specific purpose in the workflow of creating a song, but essentially they represent the same content.

-Switching between Ideas View and Song view
+Switching between Ideas view and Song view

-The Ideas View
+The Ideas view

 The Ideas view allows you to experiment with your musical ideas without being tied to a timeline or any kind of arrangement.
 Here you can create Patterns for each Group and combine them into a Scene.

-1. Scenes: This area displays all the current Scenes in your Project.
+Scenes: This area displays all the current Scenes in your Project.
 After creating a Scene by clicking the + symbol, you can build the Scene by selecting a Pattern from each Group.
 By clicking each Scene name (Scene slot) you can switch between Scenes to see how your musical ideas work together.
 Using your mouse you can right-click ([Ctrl] + click on macOS) on the Scene slot and select to Append to Song from the menu and then arrange your song in the Song view.
 You can also use the right-click menu to Clear, Duplicate, or Delete Scenes, as well as organize your Scenes by selecting the Rename or Color options.

-2. Pattern area: All Patterns in your Song are represented here.
+Pattern area: All Patterns in your Song are represented here.
 You can double-click a blank slot to create and new Pattern or click an existing Pattern to assign it to the selected Scene.
 Once assigned, a Pattern will become highlighted, click it again to remove it from the selected Scene.
 Using your mouse you can right-click ([Ctrl] + click on macOS) on the name of a Pattern and select to Clear, Duplicate, or Delete a Pattern.
 You can also organize your Patterns by selecting the Rename or Color options.

-3. Groups: The Group slots can hold one Group each.
-Select the desired slot to load a Group into it and display the Group’s content (Sounds, Patterns…) in the Pattern Editor (refer to Pattern Editor) and the Group’s Channel properties and Plug-in parameters in the Control area (refer to Control Area).
+Groups: The Group slots can hold one Group each.
+Select the desired slot to load a Group into it and display the Group’s content (Sounds, Patterns…) in the Pattern Editor (refer to Pattern Editor) and the Group’s Channel properties and Plug-in parameters in the Control area (refer to Control area).
 To mute a Group click the Group letter, for example A1, and right-click ([Ctrl] + click on macOS) on the letter to solo the Group.
 Using your mouse you can also right-click ([Ctrl] + click on macOS) on the name of a Group to access the many options available to manage them.

-The Song View
+The Song view

 The Song view allows you to structure your song by allowing you to assign the Scenes you created in the Ideas view to Sections, and move them around to quickly create a larger musical structure.

-1. Groups : The Group slots can hold one Group each.
-Select the desired slot to load a Group into it and display the Group’s content (Sounds, Patterns…) in the Pattern Editor (refer to Pattern Editor) and the Group’s Channel properties and Plug-in parameters in the Control area (refer to Control Area).
+Groups : The Group slots can hold one Group each.
+Select the desired slot to load a Group into it and display the Group’s content (Sounds, Patterns…) in the Pattern Editor (refer to Pattern Editor) and the Group’s Channel properties and Plug-in parameters in the Control area (refer to Control area).

-2. Song timeline: This area displays the current position within the track and allows you to set the loop range.
+Song timeline: This area displays the current position within the track and allows you to set the loop range.

-3. Section slots: This area displays Section slots.
+Section slots: This area displays Section slots.
 A Section is a container for Scene placed on the Timeline.
 A Section can be reordered by clicking the name of the Section and dragging and dropping it into place.
 You can change the length of a Section by dragging the Section end marker to the left to shorten it, or to the right to lengthen it.
 Using your mouse you can right-click ([Ctrl] + click on macOS) a Section and use Select in the menu to assign a Scene to a Section.
 It is also possible to use the menu to Insert, Duplicate, Delete, Clear or Remove Sections as well as organize them by selecting the Rename or Color options.

-4. )Pattern area: In each Section of the Arrangement, you can see the name of the Scene assigned to the Section along with the Scene's Patterns stacked vertically for each Group in the Project.
+)Pattern area: In each Section of the Arrangement, you can see the name of the Scene assigned to the Section along with the Scene's Patterns stacked vertically for each Group in the Project.
 The Patterns seen here are the same as those seen when viewing the same Scene in the Ideas view.

-Following the Playback Position in Your Project
+Following the playback position in your Project

-• To follow the playhead position in the Arranger during playback, click the Follow button in the Maschine Header.
+To follow the playhead position in the Arranger during playback, click the Follow button in the Maschine Header.

 The Follow button lights up in the Maschine Header.
 The Arranger will now switch to the next portion of your Project (with the same zoom factor) as soon as the playhead reaches the end of the portion currently displayed.
 This way, you always see the portion of your Project that is currently played.